MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

         - **Queued:** The prediction is currently waiting for other processes to run.
         - **Refreshing:** The prediction is currently running the "score" stage of processing to produce results that will flow into the output entity.
         - **Failed:** the prediction has failed.
 Select **Logs** for more details.
         - **Succeeded:** the prediction has succeeded.
-Click "View" under the vertical ellipses to review the prediction
+Select **View** under the vertical ellipses to review the prediction
    - **Edited:** The date the configuration for the prediction was changed.
    - **Last refreshed:** The date the prediction refreshed results in the output entity.
 1. Select the vertical ellipses next to the prediction you want to review results for and select **View**.
    > [!div class="mx-imgBorder"]
    > ![View of options in the vertical ellipses menu for a prediction including edit, refresh, view, logs, and delete](media/subscription-churn-verticalellipses.PNG "View of options in the vertical ellipses menu for a prediction including edit, refresh, view, logs, and delete")
 1. There are three primary sections of data within the results page:
-    1. **Training model performance:** A, B, or C values can be represented in this section.
-This indicates the performance of the prediction, and can help you make the decision to use the results stored in the Output entity.
+    1. **Training model performance:** A, B, or C are possible scores.
+This score indicates the performance of the prediction, and can help you make the decision to use the results stored in the Output entity.
         - Scores are determined as A, B, or C based on the following rules:
             - **A** = If the percentage of users we predicted churn for in a sample set of data were accurately predicted is greater than the 10% above the average churn rate.
             - **B** = If the percentage of users we predicted churn for in a sample set of data were accurately predicted is greater than 0% and less than 10% of average churn rate.
             - **C** = If the percentage of users we predicted churn for in a sample set of data were accurately predicted is less than the average churn rate.
                > [!div class="mx-imgBorder"]
                > ![View of the model performance result](media/subscription-churn-modelperformance.PNG "View of the model performance result")
     2. **Likelihood to churn (number of customers):** Groups of customers based on their predicted risk of churn.
-This data can help you later if you want to create a segment customers with high churn risk to understand where your cutoff should be for segment membership.
+This data can help you later if you want to create a segment of customers with high churn risk to understand where your cutoff should be for segment membership.
        > [!div class="mx-imgBorder"]
        > ![Graph showing distribution of churn results, broken into ranges from 0-100%](media/subscription-churn-resultdistribution.PNG "Graph showing distribution of churn results, broken into ranges from 0-100%")
     3. **Most influential factors:** There are many factors that are taken into account when creating your prediction.
-Each of these factors have their importance calculated for the predictions a model creates in aggregate.
+Each of the factors has their importance calculated for the predictions a model creates in aggregate.
 You can use these factors to help validate your prediction results, and can use this information later to also begin to create segments that could help influence churn risk for customers.
        > [!div class="mx-imgBorder"]
        > ![List showing influential factors and their importance in predicting the churn result](media/subscription-churn-influentialfactors.PNG "List showing influential factors and their importance in predicting the churn result")